tiagoamaro/pickpocket/README.md

 Pickpocket is a command line tool which will help you with your [Pocket](http://getpocket.com/) library.
 It selects a random article for you to read, opening your browser and marking it is deleted.

+## Installation

+Pickpocket is packaged as a Ruby gem.

+Install it by running `gem install pickpocket`

 ## Usage

 ### Authentication